 Multiple situations can lead to slower than expected query performance:

 When a query begins to use too much memory, the engine will start to put data onto the disk, and memory swapping will also kick in.
-Use the Li command:
+Use the Linux command:

-free -g to check available memory and swap status.
-To combat this, you can either optimize the data structure used within the query or increase the physical memory size on the machine.
+free -g to check available memory and swap status, or you can also monitor the memory usage of specific queries through GPE logs.
+To avoid running into insufficient memory problems, optimize the data structure used within the query or increase the physical memory size on the machine.

 GSQL Logic Usually, a single server machine can process up to 20 million edges per second.
 If the actual number of vertices or edges is much much lower, most of the time it can be due to inefficient query logic.
 That is, the query logic is now following the natural execution of GSQL.
 You will need to optimize your query to tune the performance.